Burnaby Refinery

-Former and original owner-operator Chevron sold its Canadian assets to Parkland Fuel Corp for C$1.46 billion ($1.09 billion) in April 2017, including 129 gasoline stations, three terminals and the Burnaby oil refinery.
+Former and original owner-operator Chevron sold its Canadian assets to Parkland Fuel for C$1.46 billion ($1.09 billion) in April 2017, including 129 gasoline stations, three terminals and the Burnaby oil refinery.

 According to the Oil & Gas Journal, the refinery completed a major turnaround in spring 2020.

+The refinery once again came under American ownership following Texas-based Sunoco LP's acquisition of Parkland in 2025.

 History

-The refinery was established in 1935 by Standard Oil of California as one of few heavy industries in the area at that time - 2000 bbls/day.
-Major expansion took place in the mid 1950s to 11,000 bbls/day as part of post war BC building boom.
-Further capacity increases in the mid 1970s to 35,000 bbls/day including a steady advancement in technology.
+The refinery was established in 1935 by Standard Oil of California as one of few heavy industries in the area at that time, with a refining capacity 2000 oilbbl/d.
+Major expansion took place during the-mid 1950s, increasing capacity to 11000 oilbbl/d as part of the post-war building boom in British Columbia.
+Further capacity increases during the mid-1970s brought refining capacity to 35000 oilbbl/d.
 Other lower mainland refineries were converted to terminals in the early 1990s with production transferred to Alberta.